Walt Zembriski

 Walter Zembriski (born May 24, 1935) is an American professional golfer who played on the PGA Tour and the Senior PGA Tour.

+Early life

 Zembriski was born in Mahwah, New Jersey.
 He taught himself how to play golf while working as a caddie at the Out of Bounds Golf Club in Mahwah.
 His father, Stanley, also worked as a caddie at the same club, and caddied regularly for Babe Ruth.

+Professional career

-Zembriski had a brief stint as a member of the PGA Tour in his early thirties after earning his player's card in 1967.
+Zembriski earned playing privileges at the 1966 PGA Tour Qualifying School.
+He had a brief stint as a member of the PGA Tour during this era.
 During his middle and late thirties, he worked as an ironworker on highrise buildings along the Jersey Shore.
 During his forties, Zembriski played on the Florida mini-tour.
 He qualified twice for the U.S. Open during this period, in 1978 and 1982.

 Zembriski's greatest success in professional golf came on the Senior PGA Tour, where he won three times.

+Personal life

 Zembriski now lives in Orlando, Florida and still plays golf regularly.